5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 Titan Anti-SpamFree + ProStrongStrongStrongSends data to cloudAll-in-one security + spam

-If you want one-line picks: Akismet for comment-heavy blogs, CleanTalk for stores and membership sites, Antispam Bee for privacy-first WordPress sites, WP Armour for form-heavy lead gen, and Titan if you do not already have a security plugin.
+One-line picks: Akismet for comment-heavy blogs, CleanTalk for stores and membership sites, Antispam Bee for privacy-first sites, WP Armour for form-heavy lead gen, and Titan if you do not already have a security plugin.

-If most of your spam shows up in blog comments: Akismet or Antispam Bee.
+Most of your spam is blog comments: Akismet or Antispam Bee.
 Akismet wins on accuracy.
 Antispam Bee wins on privacy and price.

-If you run a WooCommerce store, membership site, or any site that accepts registrations: CleanTalk.
-It covers more entry points than any other plugin on this list, and the $8/year cost is trivial against the time spam costs you.
+You run a WooCommerce store, membership site, or allow registrations: CleanTalk.
+It covers more entry points than any other plugin on this list.
+The $8/year cost is negligible against the time spam costs you.

-If you run a lead-generation site with lots of contact forms: WP Armour.
-Honeypots are the right tool for form spam, and the one-time license is the best long-term deal.
+You run a lead-generation site with lots of contact forms: WP Armour.
+Honeypots are the right tool for form spam, and the one-time $9 license beats any recurring subscription.

-If you are not running a security plugin yet: Titan Anti-Spam & Security.
-You get spam protection plus a firewall in one install.
+You do not have a security plugin yet: Titan Anti-Spam & Security.
+You get spam protection plus a firewall in one install, replacing two plugins at once.

-If you are GDPR-strict and refuse to send any data to third-party services: Antispam Bee or WP Armour, in that order.
-Both run entirely on your server with zero cloud dependency.
+You are GDPR-strict and will not send any data outside your server: Antispam Bee or WP Armour.
+Both run entirely locally with zero cloud dependency.

 Stay updated with Helpful WordPress Tips, Insider Insights, and Exclusive Updates – Subscribe now to keep up with Everything Happening on WordPress!